Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• Seminars: provide an opportunity to develop critical skills in analysis and interpretation, as well as verbal expression, through peer-group discussion led by instructor.
-Formative Essay: allows students to practise marshalling evidence from primary sources, selecting and engaging with relevant secondary sources, and formulating a coherent, convincing argument in clear, appropriate, grammatically correct written prose.
+• Seminars will: provide an opportunity to develop critical skills in analysis and interpretation, as well as verbal expression, through peer-group discussion led by an instructor.

-• Summative Essay: tests students ability to marshal evidence from primary sources, select and engage with relevant secondary sources, and formulate a coherent, convincing argument about competing claims about human selfhood and identity within the arts and humanities, comparing and contrasting different cultural traditions as well as different historical moments in clear, idiomatic, grammatically correct written prose.
+• The first Summative Essay: tests students ability to marshal evidence from primary sources, select and engage with relevant secondary sources, and formulate a coherent, convincing persuasive argument around competing claims about human selfhood and identity.
+Through engagement with AI, it will also teach them how to construct the best possible versions of an argument and to construct their own arguments in response.

 Teaching Methods and Learning Hours